alanalvespi/LETH/README.md

 - Create a ligthwallet
 - Add an Ethereum wallet address
 - Set an Ethereum node address private/public
-- Send ETH
+- Send and Receive ETH
-- Receive ETH
+- List transactions
+- Address book for friends wallet
-- List your transaction
+- Share your Address via Email and SMS
-- Earn Wei on your wallet just watching some banner (*new)
+- Request payment via Email and SMS
+- Discovery, Install and Run ÐAppleths
+- Discovery, Install and Use custom Coins
 - ... more to be defined

 # References